Friends of Astronomy

 Anyone with an interest in all things astronomical here at Cornell is welcome to join the Friends of Astronomy group.
 You can even join our Facebook page!

-The Department is delighted to invite you to join us to celebrate fifty years of Yervant teaching at Cornell.
-The Department faculty will give exciting talks about the advances in the field during those five decades, with a special emphasis on work done at Cornell.
-It will be a great event and we look forward to seeing you here!
+The Department is delighted to invite you to join us to celebrate the work of Don Campbell and Riccardo Giovanelli at the famed Arecibo Telescope.
+Department faculty and guest scholars will give exciting talks about the great findings this extraordinary instrument has yielded.
+We look forward to seeing you here!

 To see the program and register, please visit the Symposium page or click on the header of this section.